 Standard general liability includes product liability for most product categories.
 High-risk categories (supplements, children's products, anything ingestible) sometimes require standalone policies because carriers exclude those products from standard general liability forms.
 For a deeper look at what product liability insurance covers and when you need a standalone policy, see our full guide.

-What drives your GL premium: product category is the single biggest factor.
+Product category is the single biggest factor in your GL premium.
 Selling ingestibles or children's products can push rates 4-10x higher than clothing or home decor.
 Annual revenue sets the billing basis, country of manufacture affects subrogation risk, and private-label importers get classified as manufacturers rather than retailers.
 Amazon requires $1M in GL coverage once you exceed $10,000/month in sales; Walmart requires $1M/$2M limits at $100,000 in trailing 12-month sales.

-Most ecommerce sellers assume their platform handles data security, but data breaches, skimming attacks, and ransomware hit the seller's systems and the seller's customers, not the platform's.
+Most ecommerce sellers assume their platform handles data security.
+Data breaches, skimming attacks, and ransomware hit the seller's systems and the seller's customers, not the platform's.
 Only 17% of small businesses carry cyber insurance, according to Security.org, despite 88% of SMB breaches involving ransomware in 2025, per the Verizon DBIR.

 A standard BOP doesn't include cyber coverage.
 The SBA recommends that any small business with a BOP add a standalone cyber policy.
 (Most sellers find out the hard way that "business insurance" and "cyber insurance" are two completely separate things.)